Wellington Zoo: 2010s

 In October 2010, chimpanzee Samantha gave birth to a daughter, Malika.
 Sally gave birth to a son, Bakari, in 2012.

 In March 2012, giraffe Zahara went into labour with her first calf.
 The labour did not progress and a caesarean was needed to remove the female calf, which was already dead.
 Zahara recovered well and is thought to breed again in the future, despite the death of a breeding male, Seun, in September 2012.
 The zoo, now left with Tisa and Zahara, is currently looking to import a new male giraffe or use artificial insemination on the younger female, Zahara.

 In September 2012, Wellington Zoo opened a new enclosure for their Malayan sun bears, Sean and Sasa.
 The zoo is currently awaiting the arrival of a new male sun bear for breeding with Sasa.
 She is currently on a contraceptive implant to prevent breeding with her father, Sean.
 Sean died in December 2018 aged 22, however Sasa his daughter remains a well-loved resident at the zoo.

 In August 2013, 21-year-old Sumatran tiger Cantic died.
 She was one of the oldest tigers in captivity.
 In June 2014, a 3-year-old Sumatran tigress, Senja, was brought from Mogo Zoo.
 She is the second cousin of Rokan so a new male will be imported later in the year.

 In September 2014, Wellington Zoo opened its newest exhibit, Grassland Cats, home to the zoo's servals and newly arrived caracals, the first ones in the country for a long time (no longer held by the zoo).

 In February 2019, the zoo decided to euthanize all of their four baboons, after a breakdown in their social structure which meant they were injuring themselves by fighting and were suffering from anxiety.

+2020s

-For 15 years Wellington Zoo's unofficial mascot was Tahi the one-legged brown kiwi until he died in June 2021.
+Tahi the one-legged brown kiwi, famous for 15 years at the zoo, died in June 2021.